SpiderMonkey177/carbon_dioxide_data/README.md

 $` python3 code.py

+5. Either enter if you have a "Pi-0" or "Full-sizedPi".
+This is **case-sensitive**.

-5. You should retrieve a JSON Dictionary with the milli-voltage count and the CO2 Concentration.
+6. You should retrieve a JSON Dictionary with the milli-voltage count and the CO2 Concentration.